ONE Fight Night 38

-ONE Fight Night 38: Andrade vs. Baatarkhuu is an upcoming combat sports event produced by ONE Championship that will take place on December 6, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.
+ONE Fight Night 38: Andrade vs. Baatarkhuu was a combat sports event produced by ONE Championship that took place on December 6, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 Background

-A ONE Bantamweight World Championship bout between current Champion Fabrício Andrade and Enkh-Orgill Baatarkhuu is expected to headline the event.
+A ONE Bantamweight World Championship bout between current Champion Fabrício Andrade and Enkh-Orgil Baatarkhuu headlined the event.

-A ONE Flyweight Submission Grappling World Championship bout for the vacant title between Diogo Reis and promotional newcomer Daiki Yonekura is scheduled to serve as the event.
+A ONE Flyweight Submission Grappling World Championship bout for the vacant title between Diogo Reis and promotional newcomer Daiki Yonekura served as the event.

+At the weigh-ins, two fighters failed to hydration test and missed weight for their respective fights: